rizagokay/flask_template/README.md

 ## Notes:
 - See config.py for some variables
 - Manage.py can be used for database migrations
-- Procfile can be used for HEROKU deployments
+- Procfile can be used for HEROKU deployments.
+- Use gunicorn for socket.io <code>gunicorn -k gevent wsgi:app</code>